 =VLOOKUP(A1, $A$1:$D$6, 5)

-Excel really is an awesome tool for anyone who wishes to store and manipulate data.
+Excel really is an awesome tool for anyone who wishes to store and manipulate data and keyword analysis in Excel is a key aspect of any SEO’s day to day activity.
 What I have found is that the more I use it and realise how much it can do, the more I wish to learn all the stuff I don’t yet know.
 I come from a web development background which lends itself nicely to developing custom macros, so lately I’ve been searching for ways in which writing custom macros can help my workflow.

 So far it’s been extremely useful for speeding up and improving the quality of my long-tail keyword research.
 For example, I can now split up keywords into different columns depending on how many words they contain, or automatically appending/prepending a keyword modifiers to a selected range, all by clicking a button from the Excel ribbon bar.